Authorities are in a standoff with an armed suspect who tried to enter the FBI's Cincinnati office – KION546

 Law enforcement officers are engaged in an “active standoff situation” with a suspect who authorities say attempted to breach the FBI’s field office in Cincinnati on Thursday.

-A lockdown remains in effect for a one-mile radius around the intersection of Smith Road and Center Road, according to the Clinton County Emergency Management Agency, which instructed area residents to remain vigilant.
+A lockdown remains in effect for a 1-mile radius around the intersection of Smith Road and Center Road, according to the Clinton County Emergency Management Agency, which instructed area residents to remain vigilant.

 An armed male tried to enter the FBI office Thursday morning around 9:15 a.m.
 ET, Lt.
 Nathan Dennis, a spokesperson for the Ohio State Highway Patrol, said in a news conference.
 The suspect was unsuccessful, however, and fled the area.